clarebcook/HighSpeedFLFM/processing/README.md

 - Click **“Open Manual Alignment Viewer”** in the GUI.
 - This launches `manual_alignment_gui.py`, which opens a browser-based 3D Dash viewer.
+- Use the sliders to adjust the alignment of the dynamic points, once finished click 'done' to export.

 ---